Aborres/vim-everything/README.md

 For example: *.vim \vim\ would list all the .vim files under the \vim\ hierarchy.

 Use the arrow keys to move and edit the text.
+Up/Down To jump to the front/end of the text.
+~ will clear the search.

 #### Results:
 VE uses default hjkl vim navigation (or arrow keys) when moving through files.